 First, we select a sample jade artifact either with unearth report or has been identified by the public museum that was designated as a specific period

 Second, we list as many topological attributes of the sample as we can.
-These attributes cover the antiquity phenomena due to chemical and physical factors, the motifs, carving style, craftsmanship and hole drilling pattern described earlier in this handbook.
+These attributes cover the antiquity phenomena due to chemical and physical factors, the motifs, carving style, craftsmanship, and hole drilling pattern described earlier in this handbook.

 Third, we map the attributes of the item to be identified with those of the sample item.
 If we end up with all the attributes matched, then we can infer that the item to be identified should be from the same period of the sample item.

 The percentage of the attributes matched may be used as the probability of the object under investigation is from the same period.
 For example, if 90% of the attributes matched, then we can infer that the item to identify has a probability of 90% from the same period of the sample item.
-For the safe consideration, at least 70% is required to be confident that the item to be identified can be inferred from the period of the sample item .
+For safe consideration, at least 70% is required to be confident that the item to be identified can be inferred from the period of the sample item.

-If the period of the jade artifact to be authenticated has no reference jade artifact with unearth report, then we may use artifacts of different material such as bronze which has scripts to find the clues.
+If the period of the jade artifact to be authenticated has no reference jade artifact with unearthing report, then we may use artifacts of different material such as bronze which has scripts to find the clues.
 For example, we have applied this method for the authentication of the Shin dynasty (AD.
 8-25) Octagon-shape Jade Container with Dragon and Phoenix Motif and Inscriptions.
-For jade seal, the Authentication should be based on the scripts on the base and the style of motifs such dragon & phoenix of the handle.
+For the jade seal, the Authentication should be based on the scripts on the base and the style of motifs such as dragon & phoenix of the handle.

 It should be noted that many private museums in China of recent years may collect fake items.
-Even public museums, sometimes the collection procedure is not so strict, in the case of Han’s seal of an empress is one example, in my opinion.
+Even in public museums, sometimes the collection procedure is not so strict, in the case of Han’s seal of an empress is one example, in my opinion.